brianrahadi/quartz/content/posts/term-review-2025fall.md

 most of my friends are in this course so it's fun.
 I finally got to touch my ipad again and write some mathy stuff (it feels good).

 the logic for this course is like discrete math and I really like it.
-A lot of prove-type questions and I loveee it. coz with proving, you know whether you are correct or not in the end, especially during the exam.
+A lot of prove-type questions and I loveee it. coz with proving, you know whether you are correct in the end, especially during the exam.

 assignments every 2 weeks-ish, 3 coding assignments, and 1 final project. overall manageable, this is the 'heaviest' course this term for me but it is aight.